-When "1" is written: OSC3 oscillation ON When "0" is written: OSC3 oscillation OFF
+When "1" is written: OSC3 oscillation ON When "0" is written: OSC3 oscillation OFF Reading: Valid

-When it is necessary to operate the CPU and peripheral circuits (serial interface, programmable timer, LCD controller, etc.) at high-speed, write "1" to the OSCC register.
+When it is necessary to operate the CPU and peripheral circuits (serial interface, programmable timer, A/D converter, etc.) at high-speed, write "1" to the OSCC register.
 At other times, set it to "0" to reduce current consumption.